Sending data over MQTT

 The only step we need to first take is to create a settings.toml file in the CIRCUITPY drive.
 This is a type of text file which will hold all our sensitive network information separate to the main code.py file.

-The information that we will hold here is your WiFi’s SSID (its name) and password, as well as your Raspberry Pi’s IP address.
+The information that we will hold here is your WiFi’s SSID (its name) and password, as well as the IP address which you are making the request to.

 WIFI_SSID = "" # Fill in with your WiFi network's name